iocchi/arm_gazebo/README.md

 # Configure and spawn objects

-Create a config file in `config` folder
+Create a config file in `config` folder with objects described in this format

     <object_name> <type> <x> <y> <z> <yaw> <pitch> <roll>

-Spawn objects
+Spawn objects from the docker container

     docker exec -it gazebo tmux a
     cd ~/src/arm_gazebo/scripts
+    python gazebo_objects.py -a <object config file>

+For example:

     python gazebo_objects.py -a ../config/ARM1.txt

 For other interactions with gazebo objects, see a list of options with